prysmaticlabs/documentation/website/docs/install/install-with-script.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## How to Run an Ethereum Node and Stake ETH using Prysm

 Prysm is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs).
 In this guide, you’ll learn how to run a full Ethereum node [todo - footnote] using Prysm.
 This will allow you to participate in the Ethereum ecosystem as a beacon node operator [todo - definition] and optionally as a validator [TODO: link to below definition or glossary].

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.